 Zoe C, “You see more naked girls than the dopes in strip clubs, if you’re a perv, you’re a lousy one.”

-Daphne and Dasha are outside the school again, it’s seven-thirty.
+Daphne and Dasha are outside the school, it’s seven-thirty.
 We debated whether to add a third car, McKenzie and Akiko go with Zoe C to a second school, Janah and I take an Uber to Enterprise and get a plain vanilla gray sedan.
 Schools are in session, we drive around other schools in the area, elementary, middle and high schools, one K-12 private academy.
 No Shadows leap out of the shrubbery.
 No dark mists suggesting one had been around recently.

 Janah gets a mental contact from Daphne, she replays it for me, “No Shadow, the remnant from yesterday is gone.
-They know what schools we drove past, they’re taking ones on the other side.

 I check in with Zoe C, ‘Nothing and nothing, I assume you’re having the same luck or I’d have heard from you.